agileHRI/arise_documentation/docs/rst/getting_started/ros2_fiware_basic_app.rst

 Here's a breakdown of the configuration file structure:

-- ``dds``: This section contains the configuration for the DDS (Data Distribution Service) transport layer.
+- ``dds``: This section contains the configuration for the DDS transport layer.
   In this case, it specifies the domain ID and transport type (e.g., UDP) used for communication.

 - ``ngsild``: This section defines the mapping between DDS Topics and NGSI-LD entities.